NileshKhandelwal/Analog-Clock-/README.md

 # Analog-Clock-
 analog clock is made using HTML,CSS,JAVASCRIPT.
-It will tell current time.
+It tells current time.